skip to content

 What is the Minnesota Job Vacancy Survey?

-Employers provide information on their job vacancies to enable us to estimate hiring demand and job vacancy characteristics by industry, occupation and firm size in Minnesota.
-The information is gathered through a survey of 6,225 firms stratified by 6 regions of the state, 20 industry sectors, and 4 size classes.
-The survey had a response rate of 80.1% in second quarter 2022.
+Employers provide information on their job vacancies twice a year to enable us to estimate hiring demand and job vacancy characteristics by industry, occupation and firm size in Minnesota.
+The information is gathered through a survey of 6,996 firms stratified by 6 regions of the state, 20 industry sectors, and 4 size classes.
+This sample is split between the two rounds, second and fourth quarters of each year.
+The 2023 survey had a response rate of 92.4% across both rounds.

 These data provide job seekers and counselors with information on occupations showing hiring demand within their region.
 The information also helps employment, training and education providers understand current labor market conditions in their region and tailor services to better meet customer and employer needs.
 Finally, the data provides a leading labor market indicator.